 A lot of these feelings that come up could be uncomfortable, or messy.
-But maybe sometimes you need to make the mess so you can clean it up properly.
-Let’s face it, relationships aren’t always easy or organized, and even true feelings of love can’t be put away in neatly labelled boxes, to be taken out when you have time and mind space.
+But, maybe, sometimes you need to make a mess so you can clean it up properly.
+Let’s face it, relationships aren’t always easy or organized, and even true feelings of love can’t be put away in neatly labeled boxes only to be taken out when you have time and mind space.

-If you’re wondering how to fix rough patch in a relationship, we recommend you pay attention your feelings, make the mess, and then clean it up together.
+If you’re wondering how to fix or move on after a rough patch in a relationship, we recommend you pay attention to your feelings, make the mess, and then clean it up together.

 3. Bring back the attraction

 What to do during a rough patch in a relationship?
 Hello, attraction, you slippery little devil!
 This comes up especially if you’ve been together for a while, or if you’re in a rough patch in a long-distance relationship.
 The initial pull – both sexual and psychological – that you and your partner had for each other, is bound to lag a bit over the years.
 Especially if you’re living an ocean apart.